-My role with Dog AID UK is very much about training dogs and their owners and it also involves being very creative, as most of my clients are wheelchair users with limited mobility.
+I will always want to learn more about dogs and their interaction with humans.
+It’s a fascinating subject and getting the relationship right for both dog and owner is what it’s all about for me.
 At Dog AID we help the clients to train their own pet dogs, to assist them in day to day tasks, in and outside the home.
 It’s a very rewarding and fun-filled role and I just love my weekly sessions with these clients and their dogs.

 I never stop learning about dogs and attend seminars and practical training events to keep up to date.
 I also share my experiences with other people through the delivery of workshops.